gyandeeps/gyandeeps.github.io/_posts/2016-01-25-console-stubbing.md

 ##### References

-* Some of the code examples have been taken from [ESLint](http://eslint.org/) library.
+[^1] For list of libraries used please reference the top section of the article.
-* For list of libraries used please reference the top section of the article.
+[^2] Some of the code examples have been taken from [ESLint](http://eslint.org/) library.